srivastavaresearchgroup/srivastavaresearchgroup.github.io/README.md

 ## Research Projects
-### Seismic Signal Analysis using Deep Learning for single station
+### **SAIPy** - An open source python package for Earthquake Monitoring using deep learning
-My team has developed an open-source Python package - **SAIPy** for fast seismic waveform data processing by implementing deep learning.
+We have developed an open-source Python package - **SAIPy** for fast seismic waveform data processing by implementing deep learning.
 [SAIPy](https://github.com/srivastavaresearchgroup/SAIPy) is an open-source python library where we strive to combine our previously published models into an automated pipeline for monitoring continuous seismic data so that it can be easily implemented by seismologists.
 It offers solutions for multiple seismological tasks such as earthquake detection, magnitude estimation, seismic phase picking, and polarity identification.

 ![saipy_course_cover_photo](https://github.com/srivastavaresearchgroup/srivastavaresearchgroup.github.io/assets/98320065/1f3cc16c-8d08-455c-aae2-98de9798359b)